You’ve heard a lot about privacy concerns on Facebook. You’ve decided enough is enough. You’re going to deactivate your account.

 Leaving the platform entirely is a big step.
 If you’re not sure about deleting Facebook, try deactivation first.

 If you deactivate, your data isn’t publicly available, but Facebook still stores it.
 Most of your details will be wiped within 90 days if you delete your account, though traces will remain.
 So if you’ve made up your mind, here’s how to delete or deactivate Facebook.
-If you need help making up your mind, use these tools to understand Facebook’s privacy violations.
+Do you need help making up your mind?
+Use these tools to understand Facebook’s privacy violations.

 If you’re ready to quit the Facebook ecosystem for good, consider exploring these Facebook alternatives.